Spas2605/hm07-qa-us/README.md

 Testing deleteHandlers:
-Go to Swagger or API docs to retrieve and end point for the GET method Go to Postman, choose POST as a method, insert the newly generated URL followed by the end poin api/v1/kits.
+Go to Swagger or API docs to retrieve and end point for the GET method Go to Postman, choose DELETE as a method, insert the newly generated URL followed by the end poin api/v1/kits.
 Click on Send to make sure a 200 Status code is deliverd and the resposne body contains OK
   Open the file deleteHandlers.test.js
   Fill in the tamplate with this code:
   // eslint-disable-next-line no-undef